Milnor fibre boundary of a non-isolated surface singularity: Open problems

 \begin{bekezdes}\labelpar{O1} Determine/characterize all oriented plumbed 3--manifolds which might appear as $\partial F$ for some non--isolated hypersurface singularity $f$.
-(Recall that the classification of all normal surface singularity links which might appear as hypersurface singularity, or complete intersection, or Gorenstein singularity links is also open.) \end{bekezdes}
+(Recall that the classification of those normal surface singularity links which might appear as hypersurface singularity or complete intersection links is also open.)